khaledbenag/disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project
 <img src = "figures/emergency.jpg?raw=true" >
 In this project, data engineering skills are applied to analyze disaster data and build a model for an API that classifies real messages sent during disaster events.
-A machine learning pipeline for text processing and multi-output classification is developed to classify these events in order to send the messages to an appropriate relief agency.
+A machine learning pipeline for text processing and multi-output classification is developed to classify these events in order to send the messages to an appropriate emergency agency.
 Finally, a Flask application is designed to help an emergency worker to get classification results in multiple categories for a given message.

 # Requirements
  * Flask==2.0.1